RunpengDai/Bios611-repo/debug.md

      which prevents me from printing stuff during the training process
     - So I use a txt file to get the loss, label
     - It turns out that the loss is calculated within the Lamma2 model itself, which make sense because is a auto regressive.
 So still I don't know how the loss is computed.

+## 5. When loading the model using CPU, something like Half cannot be loaded without CUDA
+    - The CPU not allow float16, so I need to change the model to float32 when on CPU

+## 6. The saved LORA weight(adapter_model.bin) is empty.
+    - If using alpaca code, either downgrade the transformers or delete some reloading code. https://github.com/tloen/alpaca-lora/issues/326 for downgrading, https://github.com/huggingface/peft/issues/286 for deleting some wrong code.